 Used Car: 2013 Mazda Mazda6 Review

-Auto critics like the Mazda6’s spacious interior and lively handling, but its redesigned competitors offer better fuel economy, more standard features and higher safety scores.
+Automotive writers like the Mazda Mazda6’s spacious interior and lively handling, but say its redesigned competitors offer better fuel economy, more standard features and higher safety scores.

 - "If exterior styling is a key consideration when purchasing your next family sedan, the 2013 Mazda6 should definitely strike a chord.
 A firm suspension, tight steering and powerful V6 backup the car's sporty attitude." -- Kelley Blue Book